 ‘RUGGHUBELHUTTE’ MOUNTAIN HUT HIKE IN ENGELBERG

-Engelberg to Rugghubelhutte: 10km
+• Hike Distance: Engelberg to Rugghubelhutte: 10km

-Hike Duration: Again it depends on where you start from.
+• Hike Duration: Again it depends on where you start from.
 My journey from Engelberg to Rugghubelhutte took 3 hours at a medium pace.
 The journey -through knee-deep snow- back to Bannalpsee took 3.5 hours but would be much, much quicker on a dry day.

-Hike Difficulty: In the summer the hike difficulty is quite low.
+• Hike Difficulty: In the summer the hike difficulty is quite low.
 On the way up there are no exposed sections.
 The incline is quite a bit from Engelberg with 1200m of ascent to contend with but other than that a lot of the trail is actually a road so I would put this one at a low difficulty level.

 Want more details and photos?
 View the full blog post here: ‘RUGGHUBELHUTTE’ MOUNTAIN HUT HIKE IN ENGELBERG

-WALENPFAD HIKE IN ENGELBERG, SWITZERLAND
+WALENPFAD HIKE IN ENGELBERG

-Hike Distance: The total distance of the hike was 10.6km starting at the Bannalpsee Lake and finishing at the Brunnihutte.
+• Hike Distance: The total distance of the hike was 10.6km starting at the Bannalpsee Lake and finishing at the Brunnihutte.
 However, we hiked down from the Brunnihutte as we stayed for sunset so the cable cars had definitely finished by then.
 That meant our total hike from Bannalpsee to Brunnihutte to Engelberg Town was 16.3km.

-Hike Duration: Our total elapsed time from Bannalpsee to Engelberg Town was 5 hours and 41 minutes but the total moving time was only 3 hours and 41 minutes.
+• Hike Duration: Our total elapsed time from Bannalpsee to Engelberg Town was 5 hours and 41 minutes but the total moving time was only 3 hours and 41 minutes.
 We take lots of photos and stop to take in the scenery often.

-Hike Difficulty: The Walenpfad hike is one of the easier hikes we’ve done out here in Switzerland.
+• Hike Difficulty: The Walenpfad hike is one of the easier hikes we’ve done out here in Switzerland.
 There were some moments of incline but the trail itself was always quite safe and there was no scrambling or rock bouldering necessary.
 This is a good hike for anyone who can handle the distance.
 I could imagine families, young children and dogs managing this hike fine especially with the cable car down from Brunnihutte.

-Hike Incline: Total elevation from Bannalpsee to Brunnihute was 834m.
+• Hike Incline: Total elevation from Bannalpsee to Brunnihute was 834m.
 We also grabbed about a kilometer of decline as well, which is often just as hard!

 Want more details and photos?
 View the full blog post here: WALENPFAD HIKE IN ENGELBERG

-EPIC VIA FERRATA AT FÜRENALP IN ENGELBERG, SWITZERLAND
+EPIC VIA FERRATA AT FÜRENALP

-Hiking in Switzerland is an incredible experience with some of the most amazing mountain views and summits in the world.
-However, you can take it to the next level and actually get off the hiking trail and climb directly up the mountain face on a ladder.
-It’s called Via Ferrata and you are clipped into a wire so it’s totally safe but also an adrenaline rush as you scale hundreds of meters up the rock face.
-The Via Ferrata in Fürenalp, Engelberg is known as one of the best routes in the country.
-It’s challenging but such an adventure!
+Hiking in Switzerland is an incredible experience, offering some of the most breathtaking mountain views and summits in the world.
+If you’re looking for a more adventurous experience, you can take it to the next level by trying out Via Ferrata.
+This involves climbing directly up the mountain face on a ladder while being clipped into a wire, which ensures it’s completely safe.
+However, it’s still an adrenaline rush as you scale hundreds of meters up the rock face..

-Hike Distance: The total hike distance was 6.54 kilometers, which includes the 1km walk from the shop/ticket office to the start of the Via Ferrata.
+• Hike Distance: The total hike distance was 6.54 kilometers, which includes the 1km walk from the shop/ticket office to the start of the Via Ferrata.
 Not sure how accurate that was considering the ups and downs but that is how my Garmin watch recorded the day.

 Want more details and photos?
 View the full blog post here: EPIC VIA FERRATA AT FÜRENALP IN ENGELBERG